chrisalexander55/ecmascript-sass-webpack-starter/README.md

 ## Built Out Header Element

 I know, "Dude, you talking to me about the HTML Header element?"
-Yes, I am because I've seen way too often how under utilized it is in helping developers/organizations delivery the best possible user experience, device support and SEO via a web application.
+Yes, I am because I've seen way too often how under utilized it is in helping developers/organizations delivery the best possible user experience, device support and SEO.
 Configured right, the HTML Header is powerful!
 Once you open index.html, edit as needed.

-Big props go out to the maintainers at [GetHead.Info](http://gethead.info/).
+> Big props go out to the maintainers at [GetHead.Info](http://gethead.info/).
 If your technical understanding of the Header element, and its siblings, is thin, I strongly encourage you to visit their site to bulk-up your knowledge!

 ### Base Feature Support